openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/4_names.rst

 -  An exception parameter is initialized to the thrown object (see :ref:`Throw Statements`) that represents exception or error.

-- If a variable has an *initializer* explicitly specified, then its execution produces the initial value for this variable.
+- If the *initializer* of a variable is specified explicitly, then its execution produces the initial value for this variable.

-- Otherwise the following cases are possible
+- Otherwise, the following situations are possible:

-   + Each class or interface static variable is initialized as a result of execution of the class or interface initializer (see :ref:`Class Initializer`).
+   + Each static variable of class or interface is initialized by the execution of the class or interface initializer (see :ref:`Class Initializer`).
-   + Each class variable is initialized with either a *default value* (see :ref:`Default Values for Types`) or as a result of class constructor (see :ref:`Constructor Declaration`) execution.
+   + Each class variable is initialized either with a *default value* (see :ref:`Default Values for Types`), or by the execution of a class constructor (see :ref:`Constructor Declaration`).
-   + Each local variable or array element is initialized with a *default value* (see :ref:`Default Values for Types`) when it is created.
+   + Each local variable or array element is initialized with a *default value* (see :ref:`Default Values for Types`) at the time it is created.

 Otherwise, the variable is not initialized, and a :index:`compile-time error` occurs.

 If an initializer expression is provided, then additional restrictions apply to the content of the expression as described in :ref:`Exceptions and Initialization Expression`.

-If the type of a variable declaration has the prefix ``readonly``, then the type must be of *array* kind, and the restrictions on its operations are applied to the variable as described in :ref:`Readonly Parameters`.
+If the type of a variable declaration has the prefix ``readonly``, then the type must be of the *array* kind, and the restrictions on its operations apply to the variable as described in :ref:`Readonly Parameters`, and in :ref:`Contexts and Conversions`.
+If the prefix ``readonly`` is used with a non-array type, then a :index:`compile-time error` occurs:

-A :index:`compile-time error` occurs if a non-array type has the prefix ``readonly``.

 .. code-block-meta:
    expect-cte: